Sydney, NSW

 When is the best time to dive Oak Park?

-Southerly swells less than 1m, avoid after heavy rain due to Port Hacking runoff.
-(Better visibility on incoming tide).
+Southerly or westerly with swells less than 0.5 m, avoid after heavy rain due to Port Hacking runoff.
+(Better visibility at high or incoming tide).
 Use the tide chart and swell forecast above to plan your entry window.

 Can you snorkel at Oak Park?